simondlr/theblockchain/README.md

 # theblockchain
 The book &amp; publishing experiment was previously on this page.
+It's gotten a grander narrative, but all still about the blockchain.

-Head to -> github.com/simondlr/computingcommons for the new repo!
+Head to -> [github.com/simondlr/computingcommons](https://github.com/simondlr/computingcommons] for the new repo!

-Thanks for stopping by.
+Thanks for stopping by!